jonduan/proposal/_posts/2016-11-18-wind-energy.md

 Tip-speed ratio is the ratio of the speed of the tip of a rotor's blade and the velocity of the oncoming wind.

+#### Week 5: Wind Energy > 5.4 Power curve

+What is the relation between the wind speed and the power extracted by a wind turbine?

+Can a wind turbine operate at any wind speed?
+How does one estimate the annual power delivered by a turbine without knowledge of the wind speed at all times?

 ----
 ----